 - Step 8: Add Your First Podcast to WordPress

 - Step 9: Distribute Your Podcast on iTunes

 What is a Podcast and How Do Podcasts Work?

 A podcast is a series of episodic audio files people can download and listen to.
-So it’s pretty much like a talk show but users can listen to podcasts on demand.
+So it’s pretty much like a talk show, but users can listen to podcast recordings on demand.

-Many people start podcasts for the following reasons:
+Many people start successful podcasts for the following reasons:

-- As a way to share in-depth knowledge they have on a particular subject
+- As a way to share in-depth knowledge on a particular subject, such as entrepreneurs.

 - To use it as an inbound marketing channel for their business.

-- As a way to build their personal brand.
+- As a way to build their personal brand to potential listeners.

 - Or to simply entertain people.